 If you have, or have had, cancer, you may find it hard to get certain types of insurance.
 This includes life and travel insurance.
 A cancer diagnosis might also mean that you can get a payout from an insurance scheme that you already have.

-If you are thinking about buying insurance or making a claim, one of our money advisers can help.
+If you are thinking about buying insurance or making a claim, one of our financial guides can help.
 You can call them on 0808 808 00 00.

-We have more information in our booklet Travel and cancer (see page 116).
+We have more information in our booklets Insurance and Travel and cancer (see page 108).
 Our Online Community forum on Travel insurance may also be helpful.
-Visit macmillan.org.uk/ travelinsurancegroup